campbell-kramer/QAP4/README.md

 4. Did you ask for help from an instructor?
    No.
 5. Rate the difficulty of each problem and your confidence in solving similar problems in the future.
-   Difficulty was very hard just because I had to problem solve so much of the connectivity stuff and server details.
+   Difficulty was very hard just because I had to problem-solve so much of the connectivity stuff and server details.